PARSES-Lab/scans/Build_Instructions/Finger/Finger.md

 - Spectral Fibers with cast silicone cladding and prisms glued
 - Finger exoskeleton with embedded fibers

-While most steps can be repeated, it is recommended that a single SCANS finger is completed before the two others, to ensure that all the steps are performed correctly and the finger functions as expected
+While most steps can be repeated, it is recommended that a single SCANS Finger is fabricated and tested before the others, to ensure that all steps are followed correctly.